YU Rock Misija: Airing during Live Aid

-Funds raised and legacy
+Funds raised

 According to Peca Popović, the funds raised from the sales of the "Za milion godina" single were US$256,000 and further US$170,000 from the concert tickets, for a grand total of US$426,000.

+Legacy

 In 2007, Serbian critic Dimitrije Vojnov named "Za milion godina" one of ten most important records in the history of Yugoslav rock music, writing:

 In 2011, Mladen Popović made a similar statement for the documentary series Rockovnik:

-The piano version of "Za milion godina" appeared at the end of the last episode of Rockovnik, where it follows footage of former Yugoslav rock acts.
+The piano version of "Za milion godina" appeared at the end of the last episode of Rockovnik series, where it follows footage of former Yugoslav rock acts.

+In 2020, in the midst of COVID-19 pandemic, a group of public figures from Serbia recorded a new version of the song, accompanied by the message "Be a Hero, Stay at Home".
+The participants included musicians Aleksandra Radović, Sergej Ćetković, Aleksandra Kovač, Zoran Živanović and Jelena Galonić, Bojana Stamenov, Dženan Lončarević, Nevena Božović, Ivana Peters, Goran Šepa, Nenad Milosavljević, Tijana Bogićević, Lena Kovačević, Zoran "Kiki" Lesendrić, Bilja Krstić, Ana Stanić, Leontina Vukomanović and Tijana Dapčević, actors Gordan Kičić, Nebojša Milovanović, Marko Živić (who would himself die from COVID-19 in October 2021) and Gorica Popović, alongside other musicians and actors.

+"Za milion godina" was heavily used during 2024–2025 Serbian anti-corruption protests, performed by choirs and played on a number of protests across Serbia.
+Generacija 5 members publicly supported the protests, and Ilić stated about the usage of the song: